mundorfd/olc-html-hacks/html_css_guide.md

 padding: 10px 20px 10px 20px;
 ```

-Then we just add it to our new `div` by creating the `div` with the styles:
+Then we just add it to our Introduction section by creating the `div` container with the styles:
 ```html
  <div style="color: #2d3b45; background-color: #fefefa; border: 1px solid #b2b2af; padding: 10px 20px 10px 20px;">
 ```

-And close at the end of the introduction section:
+And close at the end of the Introduction section:

 ```html
 </div>